stefanue/wdc-toolkit/packages/toolkit/UPGRADING.md

 return config;
 ```

-**IMPORTANT**: If you were extending the webpack config to change how svgs are optimized (such as prevent removing viewBox), 10up-toolkit no longer strips viewbox from svgs.
+**IMPORTANT**: If you were extending the webpack config to change how svgs are optimized (such as prevent removing viewBox), wdc-toolkit no longer strips viewbox from svgs.

 ## HMR & Fast Refresh